How 1 View Solves the Problem of Scattered Finances

 RBI is reframing its guidelines to tighten the noose around this mis-selling practice.
 By regulation,

-Before you invest, connect with a Qualified Financial Advisor who can read documents with you and objectively assess whether the product fits your goals.
+Before you invest, connect with a Qualified Financial Advisor (QFA) who can read documents with you and objectively assess whether the product fits your goals.

 Unbiased financial advice, centered around the customer’s financial well-being, seems to be missing in this ecosystem.
 And unfortunately, that’s the harsh truth!
 The best shield is knowledge: stay alert, ask questions, and never hesitate to say “no” to a product that you don’t fully understand.